 At The Ohio State University College of Engineering, we understand the importance of being informed about financial support opportunities when making a decision on where to pursue a graduate degree.
+More than 90% of PhD students and nearly 50% of Master’s students are fully funded.
 Here at Ohio State, an offer of full funding will include:

 - Monthly stipend – minimum monthly graduate stipend at Ohio State is $2,364 ($28,368 for a 12-month appointment).
 Monthly stipend amounts vary by program.
 Please check with your program to learn about their stipend amounts.